bento-platform/takuan/authz_plugins/opa/README.md

 # OPA authorization example

-This sample authorization plugin showcases how to use OPA as the authorization service for TDS.
+This sample authorization plugin showcases how to use OPA as the authorization service for Takuan.
 While this could be done in pure Python with HTTP, using the [OPA client for Python](https://github.com/Turall/OPA-python-client) is more convenient.